Billionaire Profile

 Early Life

-Yusuf Khwaja Hamied was born on July 25, 1936, in Vilnius, Lithuania (then Poland).
-Raised in Mumbai, he was the son of an Indian Muslim father and a Russophone Lithuanian Jewish mother.
-He received his early education at Cathedral and John Connon School and St. Xavier's College in Mumbai.
+Yusuf Hamied was born on July 25, 1936, in Vilnius, Lithuania (then Poland).
+He was raised in Bombay (now Mumbai).
+His father, Khwaja Abdul Hamied, was an Indian Muslim, and his mother, Luba Derczanska, was a Russophone Lithuanian Jewish.
+He attended the Cathedral and John Connon School and St. Xavier's College in Mumbai before pursuing higher education in England.

 Rise to Success